FarmBot-Docs/farmbot-software/v14/The-FarmBot-Web-App/settings/motors.md

 **Linear Speed (mm/second)** = 500 / 200 x 1 x 8 = **20 mm/s**"
 %}

-# Homing speed

-This setting controls the speed in steps per second at which FarmBot will move for coordinates past home during homing and calibration.
-The recommended default value for each axis is 50 steps/s.

 # Minimum speed

 This setting controls the minimum speed in steps per second that FarmBot will move.
-The recommended default value for each axis is 50 steps/s.

 For the Z-axis, you can also set the **MINIMUM SPEED TOWARD HOME** independently from the minimum speed travelling away from the home position.
 This is especially useful for the Z-axis because the motor will either be fighting against or working with gravity depending on the direction of movement.